iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 ### Telangana

-In Telangana INC got 39% votes, BRS got 37% of votes and BJP got 13% of votes, where as INC 64 seats, BHRS 39 seats, BJP 8 seats, which means INC got 53.78% of seats, BHRS got 32.77% of seats and BJP got 6.72% of seats.
+In Telangana INC got 39% votes, BHRS got 37% of votes and BJP got 13% of votes, where as INC 64 seats, BHRS 39 seats, BJP 8 seats, which means INC got 53.78% of seats, BHRS got 32.77% of seats and BJP got 6.72% of seats.

-Difference in votes between INC and BRS = 2%
+Difference in votes between INC and BHRS = 2%

-Difference in seats between INC and BRS = 21%
+Difference in seats between INC and BHRS = 21%

 ## Other Legislative Assembly Election